openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 If `verified_claims` elements are contained in multiple places of a response, e.g., in the ID token and an embedded aggregated Claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.

-Note: any assertion provided by an OP or AS including aggregated or distributed Claims MAY contain multiple instances of the same End-User Claim.
+Note: Any assertion provided by an OP or AS including aggregated or distributed Claims MAY contain multiple instances of the same End-User Claim.
 It is up to the RP to decide how to process these different instances.

 # Requesting Verified Claims